swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 Unfortunately, this means that isolated conformances won't work with any existing generic code, because all generic code in existence today assumes that all metatypes are `Sendable`.
 Most of that code could be updated with requirements of the form `T.Type: ~Sendable` and without other changes, but it would require an ecosystem-wide change in support of a somewhat niche feature.

 Therefore, this proposal suggests that we change the meaning of existing generic code to *not* be able to assume that a given metatype depending on a generic parameter is `Sendable`.
 Essentially, it will be as-if `T: ~SendableMetatype` has been applied to every generic parameter `T`.
 This will have the effect of rejecting the implementation of `callQGElsewhere`.
-After such a change to the language, the signature of `callQGElsewhere` could be updated by adding the requirement `T.Type: Sendable`.
+After such a change to the language, the signature of `callQGElsewhere` could be updated by adding the requirement `T: SendableMetatype`.

 Note that, any time a value of type `T` crosses an isolation boundary, it's metatype is accessible via   [`type(of:)`](https://developer.apple.com/documentation/swift/type(of:)), so it also crosses the isolation boundary.
 This provides us with an inference rule that can help lessen the impact of this source compatibility break: if a generic signature contains a requirement `T: Sendable`, then we can infer the requirement `T: SendableMetatype`.
 Doing so involves specifying that `Sendable` refines a new marker protocol, `SendableMetatype`: